sony/nmos-cpp/Documents/Architecture.md

 These logging statements can be easily disabled at compile-time (via the ``SLOG_LOGGING_SEVERITY`` preprocessor symbol) or at run-time, controlled by the specified logging gateway.

+(The compile-time level used by the nmos-cpp apps can be configured via CMake.
+Set the value of the CMake variable ``SLOG_LOGGING_SEVERITY`` to ``slog::never_log_severity`` to strip all logging at compile-time, or ``slog::max_verbosity`` for full control at run-time.)

 Most top-level functions in the ``nmos`` module have a Logging Gateway as a final parameter.
 All log messages will be sent through the specified gateway.

 (Both the **nmos-cpp-node** simulated Node, and the **nmos-cpp-registry** Registry application, have a ``main_gate`` logging gateway.
-This is configured to write error messages in a plain text file format, to write an access log in the [Common Log Format](https://httpd.apache.org/docs/2.4/logs.html#accesslog) also used by the Apache HTTP Server and others, and to expose recent log messages via a JSON-based REST API in the same style as the NMOS Query API.
+This can be configured to write error messages in a plain text file format, to also write an access log in the [Common Log Format](https://httpd.apache.org/docs/2.4/logs.html#accesslog) also used by the Apache HTTP Server and others, and to expose recent log messages via a JSON-based REST API in the same style as the NMOS Query API.
-Both applications also allow the logging verbosity to be changed at run-time - up to the compile-time level.)
+Both applications also allow the logging verbosity to be changed at run-time - up to the compile-time level.
+See the [Tutorial](Tutorial.md) and the provided [nmos-cpp-node/config.json](../Development/nmos-cpp-node/config.json) and [nmos-cpp-registry/config.json](../Development/nmos-cpp-registry/config.json) files for more information.)

 <details>
 <summary>More details...</summary>